From $3,000 to $40,000+: Website Design Cost Breakdown

 The platforms are known for their user-friendly drag-and-drop editors, making it relatively simple for beginners to create and manage their websites.
 You can add text, images, videos, and other elements to your site with ease.

 For example, for personal use, web design pricing with Wix starts with as little as $4,5 per month.
-Business and eCommerce plans (the main distinction is even the cheapest one facilitates online payments) will cost you $17-35 per month.
+Business and eCommerce plans (the main distinction is that even the cheapest one facilitates online payments) will cost you $17-35 per month.

 It's a bit more advanced but still a rather low-maintenance and cost-effective option.
 Webflow is a visual web design and development platform that allows you to create highly customized websites without any coding.
 However, working with Webflow may require some design expertise, especially if you want a highly tailored look and feel.